hihipy/Enhanced-CAP--Exam-Study-Guide/README.md

-# Enhanced-aCAP-Exam-Study-Guide
+# Enhanced-CAP®-Exam-Study-Guide

-This repository contains an enhanced version of the aCAP Exam Study Guide.
-It is designed to help candidates prepare for the Associate Certified Analytics Professional (aCAP) exam by providing detailed notes, explanations, and resources for each domain covered in the exam.
+This repository contains an enhanced version of the CAP® Exam Study Guide.
+It is designed to help candidates prepare for the Certified Analytics Professional (CAP®) exam by providing detailed notes, explanations, and resources for each domain covered in the exam.
 The guide includes comprehensive explanations, examples, and references to help understand the key concepts required for the exam.

 ## Features

-- Detailed coverage of all domains in the aCAP exam
+- Detailed coverage of all domains in the CAP® exam
 - Expanded notes with in-depth explanations and examples
 - References to additional reading materials
 - Visual aids and tables for easy understanding